stellar/slingshot/zkvm/spec/ZkVM.md

 The VM is initialized with the following state:

-1. A [transaction witness](#transaction-witness) as provided by the user.
+1. [Transaction](#transaction) as provided by the user.
-2. Extension flag set to `true` or `false` according to the [transaction versioning](#versioning) rules for the witness version.
+2. Extension flag set to `true` or `false` according to the [transaction versioning](#versioning) rules for the transaction version.
 3. Uniqueness flag is set to `false`.
 4. Data stack is empty.
 5. Program stack is empty.
-6. Current program set to the transaction witness program; with zero offset.
+6. Current program set to the transaction program; with zero offset.
 7. Transaction log is empty.
 8. Array of signature verification keys is empty.
 9. Array of deferred point operations is empty.